Individuals and Institutions Making Progress

 against Abuse in Communities Together

-Safe Havens is thrilled to celebrate three honorees who have furthered understanding and prevention of domestic violence and elder abuse this year.
+Safe Havens is thrilled to have celebrated three honorees who have furthered understanding and prevention of domestic violence and elder abuse this year.

 Carol and Len Kopelman,